ggandor/leap.nvim/README.md

 leap-traversal`), although invoking repeat right away (`:h leap-repeat`) can substitute for that.

-`<Plug>(leap)` sorts matches by euclidean (beeline) distance from the cursor, with the exception that the current line, and on the current line, forward direction is prioritized.
+`<Plug>(leap)` sorts matches by euclidean distance from the cursor, with the exception that the current line, and on the current line, forward direction is prioritized.
 That is, you can always be sure that the targets right in front of you will be the first ones.

 See `:h leap-custom-mappings` for more.